SidneyHollingsworth/kickstarter-analysis/README.md

 #### Conclusion: Outcomes based on Goals

 -  Less Than 1000 and 1000 to 4999 recommended
--  Such a small sample size for campaigns with a goal greater than X, wouldn't feel comfortable recommending
+-  Such a small sample size for campaigns with a goal greater than [X], wouldn't feel comfortable recommending

 ## Challenges and Limitations